-Soleimani – averse to direct confrontation and heavy Iranian casualties – intervened and helped defuse the crisis, coming up with an alternate plan that involved ramping up Iran’s backing of the Northern Alliance rather than fighting the Taliban directly.
-Soleimani reportedly played a personal role in directing the Northern Alliance’s operations from Tajikistan, where the Tajik-dominated group had established bases from which to launch attacks into Afghanistan and coordinate resupply of its fighters.
+Soleimani—averse to confrontation and heavy Iranian casualties—intervened and helped defuse the crisis, coming up with an alternate plan that involved ramping up Iran’s backing of the Northern Alliance rather than fighting the Taliban directly.
+Soleimani reportedly played a personal role in directing the Northern Alliance’s operations from Tajikistan, where the Tajik-dominated group had established bases to launch attacks into Afghanistan and coordinate the resupply of its fighters.
 In thwarting a full-scale invasion of Afghanistan, Soleimani established a template that would resurface consistently throughout his career, using a light Iranian footprint while bolstering indigenous forces and thereby maximizing Iran’s political and military influence for minimal expenditure and exposure.

-As such, Iran’s primary objectives in Afghanistan shifted toward ensuring that the country remained sufficiently weak as to preclude a further military threat toward it, and imposing costs on the U.S. to compel its withdrawal.
-Paradoxically, Tehran had a compelling interest in a stable, albeit weakened, Afghanistan to prevent terrorism and the drug trade from spilling over its borders.
+As such, Iran’s primary objectives in Afghanistan shifted toward ensuring that the country remained sufficiently weak to preclude a further military threat, and imposing costs on the U.S. to compel its withdrawal.
+Paradoxically, Tehran was interested in a stable, albeit weakened, Afghanistan to prevent terrorism and the drug trade from spilling over its borders.
 To that end, Iran pursued foreign direct investment in Afghanistan’s reconstruction and assistance in the fields of infrastructure, agriculture, energy, and communications.

 Iran played what former Defense Secretary Robert Gates termed a “double game” in Afghanistan, seeking good relations with the central government while also modestly funneling arms to insurgents of various ethnic and ideological stripes through Soleimani’s Quds Force, according to U.S. intelligence.
 In this manner, Iran ensured a relatively stable yet not overly strong government next door, retained levers to impose costs against the U.S. or Afghan government on an as-needed basis (in response to pressure over its nuclear program or malign activities in Lebanon and Iraq, for instance), and was able to cultivate influence with a variety of Afghan factions.

 On February 12, 2008, Israel’s Mossad intelligence service carried out an operation in coordination with the Central Intelligence Agency (CIA) to assassinate Imad Mughniyeh, Hezbollah’s military chief and overseer of the group’s rearmament.
-The Israelis surveilled Mughniyeh, who was visiting Damascus for weeks.
+The Israelis surveilled Mughniyeh, who had been visiting Damascus for weeks.
 On the morning of the planned car-bomb assassination, the Israelis had to abruptly abort the mission, as Mughniyeh was engaged in a warm conversation outside his vehicle with Qassem Soleimani, underscoring Soleimani’s personal role in abetting Hezbollah.
-However, the Israelis only had clearance to target Mughniyeh, and thus spared Soleimani’s life, carrying out the assassination of Mughniyeh later that evening.
+However, the Israelis only had clearance to target Mughniyeh and thus spared Soleimani’s life, assassinating Mughniyeh later that evening.

 Particularly since 2003, and especially in the last decade, Hezbollah has played a critical role in Iran’s regional adventurism, training and assisting Shia militias in Iraq, fighting and recruiting Shias to buttress Syria’s Assad regime, and dispatching advisers to Yemen to aid and train Houthi rebels in their fight against neighboring Saudi Arabia.

 As such, maintaining its supply line to its Hezbollah proxy serves as Iran’s primary objective in its project to establish a Shia crescent.
-Iran is able to transport weaponry via air to Damascus international airport, and from there, transport it by land to Hezbollah’s stronghold in the Beqaa valley.
-Were a hostile power to take over in Damascus, it could deny Tehran access to the Damascus airport, curtailing this supply line.
+Iran can transport weaponry via air to Damascus international airport and from there, transport it by land to Hezbollah’s stronghold in the Beqaa valley.
+If a hostile power took over in Damascus, it could deny Tehran access to the Damascus airport, curtailing this supply line.